Antique Billiard Accessories

 Antique Grand Opening Tin Souvenir Plate from Milo’s Billiard Parlor c1905

-That is a fantastic piece of breweriana/tobacciana history.
+(Item 224) That is a fantastic piece of breweriana/tobacciana history.
 These Vienna Art Plates were the high-end promotional giveaways of the early 20th century, bridging the gap between fine art and industrial advertising.
 The plate you're describing was essentially a "luxury" souvenir intended to commemorate the opening of Milo's Billiard Parlor.
 Because billiards was a social staple of the era, these plates were often displayed in homes or other parlors as decorative trophies.
 Historical Context & Manufacturer The Maker: Despite the name "Vienna," these were manufactured in the United States by the H.D.
 Beach Company of Coshocton, Ohio.
-The Patent (Feb.
-21, [...]
+The Patent [...]

 Antique Brunswick Balke Collender Co – Chalk Counterweight Suspension System

-Item 223 The Brunswick-Balke-Collender (BBC) Chalk Counterweight Suspension System is a classic piece of Victorian engineering.
+(Item 223) The Brunswick-Balke-Collender (BBC) Chalk Counterweight Suspension System is a classic piece of Victorian engineering.
 Before modern retractable "zingers" or simple plastic cones, this was the high-end solution for keeping chalk available but off the table’s felt.
 How the System Works The system was designed to solve a messy problem: players leaving chalk on the rails, where it would smudge sleeves or get knocked onto the floor.
 The Counterweight: This is typically a heavy, ornate cast-iron or brass weight (often shaped like a shield, bell, or a teardrop).
 It usually bears the "Brunswick-Balke-Collender Co." name in raised lettering.
 The [...]

 Antique JM Brunswick & Balke Co 1920’s Color Print

-Item 221 Antique J.M.
+(Item 221) Antique J.M.
 Brunswick & Balke Co.
 Color Print, c.1920s This antique color print captures the vibrant aesthetic of the early 20th-century billiard industry.
 Reproduced from an original chromolithograph, the piece retains the rich saturation and detail characteristic of high-quality period printing.
 The artwork features branding from the legendary J.M.
 Brunswick & Balke Co., making it a significant piece of vintage advertising and billiard room ephemera.
 Its classic proportions make it an ideal candidate for framing and display in a traditional game room or historical collection.
 Specifications: Type: Color print from original Chromo Litho Era: c.1920s Size: 17 1/4" [...]

 Antique Brunswick Balke Collender Co Chalk Counterweight System

-Item 220 Antique Brunswick-Balke-Collender Co.
+(Item 220) Antique Brunswick-Balke-Collender Co.
 Chalk Counterweight System This antique chalk counterweight system is a fascinating example of the ingenious mechanical accessories developed by the Brunswick-Balke-Collender Company.
 Designed to keep billiard chalk easily accessible yet neatly out of the way, these systems were a staple of high-end billiard rooms at the turn of the century.
 The gravity-fed counterweight mechanism allowed players to pull the chalk down for use, after which it would automatically retract to its overhead position.
 This vintage hardware is a rare find for collectors and restorers looking to add authentic period functionality and character to a historical [...]

 Antique National Pocket Billiard Championship Season 1924-1925 Poster

-That 1924-1925 Championship poster is a remarkable piece of sports history.
+(Item 219) This 1924-1925 Championship poster is a remarkable piece of sports history.
 In the collecting world, the mid-1920s are considered the "Golden Age" of pocket billiards, and this poster features an absolute "Who’s Who" of the era.
-What makes this specific item (Item 219) so significant is the presence of Ralph Greenleaf and Frank Taberski.
+What makes this specific item so significant is the presence of Ralph Greenleaf and Frank Taberski.
 Their rivalry was the 1920s equivalent of Ali vs. Frazier.
 Key Highlights of the Roster Ralph Greenleaf: Widely considered the greatest pool player of all time.
 By the 1924-25 season, he was already a multi-time World Champion and a massive celebrity.
 Frank Taberski: The "Schenectady Snail," [...]

 Antique 1924-1925 Season National Pocket Billiard League Schedule Poster